BUTANE-Smart-Chain/Butane-docs/docs/develop/mainnet.md

 ### Airdrop

 One option is to distribute tokens to users through an airdrop.
-For some inspiration on how to select eligible receivers of an airdrop have a look at the [Evmos Rektdrop](https://medium.com/evmos/the-evmos-rektdrop-abbe931ba823).
+For some inspiration on how to select eligible receivers of an airdrop have a look at the [Butane Rektdrop](https://medium.com/evmos/the-evmos-rektdrop-abbe931ba823).

 ### Token Registration

-Evmos allows for ERC-20 tokens to be used cross-chain.
+Butane allows for ERC-20 tokens to be used cross-chain.
 Once some of your tokens have been minted, you can register a token pair through governance, which will allow users to send your tokens across chains.
 Head over to our Academy to learn how to [register your ERC-20 token](https://academy.evmos.org/articles/advanced/erc20-registration).

 ## Revenue

-On Evmos, you can generate revenue, every time a user interacts with your dApp, gaining you a steady income.
+On Butane, you can generate revenue, every time a user interacts with your dApp, gaining you a steady income.
 Developers can register their smart contracts and every time someone interacts with a registered smart contract,